 What is a Will?

-A Will gives you peace of mind, knowing how all of your assets will be distributed and who will benefit from them.
-There are some more reasons to make a Will that you may not have thought about:
+A Will gives you peace of mind, knowing how all of your assets will be distributed and ensuring that loved ones are taken care of.

-- Appoint executors that you would like to manage and distribute your estate
+- Appointing executors who will manage and distribute your estate

 - Minimise inheritance tax, meaning beneficiaries will receive more of your estate

-- Make complex arrangements, for example, setting up trusts
+- Make complex arrangements e.g. setting up trusts

 A Will should be reviewed every 5 years or when your circumstances change, such as, divorce or marriage.